AI SOAP Notes

 Objective

-Initial /r/ production — Word level
+Initial /s/ production — Word level

 Final /s/ clusters — Phrase level